satvik-s/http2-client/README.md

 ## Contributing

 Contributions are welcome!
-Read `CONTRIBUTING.md` for more details
+Read `CONTRIBUTING.md` for more details.